department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 - This page looks very different from the VA page we just visited, but imagine that we are looking at the same page, where the health services are shown on the right.

 - This is what we call a card sort.
-On the left hand side you will see cards with vaccines displayed on them.
-I will give a task for each vaccine type, and all you need to do is move the vaccine card into one of the health service boxes on the right, where you would expect to find information about that vaccine.
+On the left hand side you will see cards with vaccines or immunizations displayed on them.
+I will give a task for each vaccines or immunization type, and all you need to do is move the card into one of the health service boxes on the right, where you would expect to find information about that vaccine or immunization.

  - And if none of the groups on the right seem like the best place, you can also create your own group and call it by a name that makes sense to you.
 You would do this by just dragging the vaccine card to the open area outside of the health services boxes.

  - Now, it looks like there are a lot of cards to move from the left side.
-Each type of vaccine actually comes with an extra card which is optional to use.
+Each type of vaccines or immunization actually comes with an extra card which is optional to use.
 For the most part, they are there only in case you would expect to find vaccine information in more than one place on the right.
 You can use the extra cards for that, but you don't have to.

 - As you sort these cards, if you could share your thoughts out loud while you work, that would be great.
 That will help me to follow along.